Glutoblop/DofusLFGDocs/README.md

 ## Creating Events

-Start the process of creating an event by entering the `/createevent` command on a Discord with DofusLFG active.
+Start the process of creating an event by entering the `/createevent` command on a Discord with DofusLFG active inside the specified Dofus server and language channel provided. eg. `DOFUSLFG TAL KASHA #lfg-events-en` to start an English event for the Dofus Server Tal Kasha.

 <img src="https://raw.githubusercontent.com/Glutoblop/DofusLFGDocs/main/res/CreateEvent.gif" width=700>